-Service Electric' s 160,000 customers currently have the option of paying their bills through a direct-debit option.
+Service Electric's 160,000 customers currently have the choice of paying their bills through a direct-debit option.
 However, the cable provider still bears the expense of sending bills to customers to update accounts.

-General manager Jack Capparell said virtual billing is one of Service Electric' s most important initiatives this year.
+General manager Jack Capparell said virtual billing is one of the operator's most important initiatives this year.

 Service Electric offers several billing options.
 Customers who pay for an entire year in advance get discounts of 3 percent to 5 percent off their bills.
 Those who pay quarterly get 3 percent discounts.
-All customers have the option of automatic bill payments, with their monthly cable tab deducted automatically from checking accounts.
+All customers have the option of automatic bill payments, with their monthly cable tabs automatically deducted from their checking accounts.